Utilitarian Theory: How to Understand Fairness, Justice, Morality, and Ethics in the State.

 A Utilitarian Theory of Justice; What is Fairness?

-We all have a sense of what is fair and equitable, what is right and wrong, good and evil, etc. but abstract concepts like these are difficult to define or prove.
+We all tend to have an ingrained sense of what is fair and equitable, what is right and wrong, good and evil, etc. but abstract concepts like these are difficult to define or prove.

-The idea that Life, Liberty and the pursuit of Happiness are unalienable rights, the ideas of freedom of speech and separation of church and state, the idea of the ten commandments are all purely empirical.
-They require us to accept some amount of reason and philosophical argument alongside our facts, statistics, and pure information.
+The idea that Life, Liberty and the pursuit of Happiness are unalienable rights, the ideas of freedom of speech and separation of church and state, the idea of the ten commandments are all rational and moral ideas.
+They require us to accept some amount of reason and philosophical argument alongside our facts, statistics, and pure empirical data.

 You can’t show someone “an inalienable right,” except through arguments that use the concept.